 RETAIL PROPERTIES FOR LEASE IN DC

-Is the largest employment center and a cultural, dining and entertainment hub supported by a growing adjacent residential population.
+The East End is the largest employment center and a cultural, dining and entertainment hub supported by a growing adjacent residential population.

 Georgetown is an internationally known shopping district with nearly 2.2 million sf of retail space and approximately 3 million sf of office space.